ensisoft/detonator/README.md

 WASM
 ------------------------------
-Building to WASM is currently supported only Linux and only covers only the engine not the editor.
+Building to WASM is currently supported only Linux and only covers the engine not the editor.
 The build is separated from the main (CMake based) engine build and is in emscripten/ folder.

-- Install emscripten (https://emscripten.org/docs/getting_started/downloads.html) Note that the location of emsdk is arbitrary but I've dumped it into gamestudio/ so that my IDE (Clion) can easily find the emscripten headers for C++ tooling (the CMakeLists then has a matching include for this).
+- Install emscripten (https://emscripten.org/docs/getting_started/downloads.html) Note that the location of emsdk is arbitrary, but I've dumped it into gamestudio/ so that my IDE (Clion) can easily find the emscripten headers for C++ tooling (the CMakeLists then has a matching include for this).
+- Currently, the target Emscripten version is 3.0.0.
+Using other version will likely break things.
 ```
   $ cd gamestudio
   $ git clone https://github.com/emscripten-core/emsdk.git
   $ cd emsdk
   $ git pull
   $ ./emsdk install latest
-  $ ./emsdk activate latest
+  $ ./emsdk activate 3.0.0
   $ source ./emsdk_env.sh
 ```